run-ai/docs/docs/developer/cluster-api/other-resources.md

 ## See Also
-The Run:ai has specific integration with additional third-party tools such as [KubeFlow](../../admin/integration/kubeflow.md), [MLFlow](../../admin/integration/mlflow.md) and more.
-These integration use the same instructions as described above.
+Run:ai has specific integrations with additional third-party tools such as [KubeFlow](../../admin/integration/kubeflow.md), [MLFlow](../../admin/integration/mlflow.md), and more.
+These integrations use the same instructions as described above.